tassioFront/frontend-pattern/docs/alternative-git-flow.md

 Alternatively, this git flow also can have the staging environment.
 Each branch base has an environment, but it keeps using master as base to create all other branches.

-## Feature Branches
+## Feature/Fix Branches

 Feature branches are used to develop new features or enhancements for the project.
-They should always be created from the `master` branch and merged back into the `develop` branch when completed.
-Feature branches should be named descriptively, reflecting the feature or enhancement being developed.
+They (feat and fix branches) should always be created from the `master`.
+They should be named descriptively, reflecting the feature or enhancement being developed.

 ## Here's an example of a workflow: